-Someone with level three Autism may experience:
+Someone with level three Autism may:

-Very limited initiation of social interactions
+Experience very limited initiation of social interactions

-Responds to only very direct social approaches
+Respond to only very direct social approaches

-Limited ability to use verbal or non-verbal communication
+Have limited ability to use verbal or non-verbal communication

-Extreme difficulty coping with change
+Have extreme difficulty coping with change

-Restricted/repetitive behaviours that noticeably interfere with functioning
+Experience restricted/repetitive behaviours that noticeably interfere with functioning

-Great distress/difficulty changing focus or action
+Experience great distress/difficulty changing focus or action

 Someone with level three autism may use a support service like a speech therapist.
 A speech therapist will be able to help them communicate.